-Introduces microorganisms, especially bacteria and viruses which cause serious infectious diseases, and introduces the study of those diseases.
-Designed especially for students in nursing, and other pre-professional health programs.
+Introduces microorganisms, especially bacteria and viruses which cause serious infectious diseases, and introduces the study of those diseases and the defenses against them.
+Designed especially for pre-nursing students, and other pre-professional health programs.

 CO-OP WORK EXPERIENCE BIOLOGY